 “Recent analysis of wildfire occurrence shows that at a global scale burned area actually declines as population density increases.
 This is due in large part to advances in firefighting and fire suppression as well as changes in land use – burnable material, such as forests and grasslands, has been cleared away for houses and roads,” added Prof. Carslaw.

 Being able to estimate the level of fire occuring during the pre-industrial period is vital for estimating how much of an impact humans have had on the climate.
-Study co-author Dr Catherine Scott from the Institute for Climate and Atmospheric Science at Leeds said: “It’s impossible to evaluate present-day society’s impact on climate without a firm understanding of what the atmosphere was like historically.
+Study co-author Dr Cat Scott from the Institute for Climate and Atmospheric Science at Leeds said: “It’s impossible to evaluate present-day society’s impact on climate without a firm understanding of what the atmosphere was like historically.
 Our study suggests that the level of particles in the pre-industrial atmosphere might have been more similar to the level we have today than we thought.”

 If the levels of particulate pollution in the pre-industrial atmosphere were much higher than we thought, it suggests that the cooling effect of present-day aerosol pollution caused by humans, such as the tiny particles in car emissions and power plant stacks, may have been overestimated.